CLOSE X

 The Circus and Jane Austen

-From the Royal Crescent walk up Brock Street to the Circus, a Colosseum-like circle of homes.
+From the Royal Crescent, walk up Brock Street to the Circus, a Colosseum-like circle of homes.
 (The 18th-century painter Thomas Gainsborough lived in #17).
-The circle is comprised of 33 homes divided into three equal sections.
+The Circus is comprised of 33 homes divided into three equal sections.
 There’s also a small park with a large stand of trees in its center.

 The Regency Tea Room

-Turn right down Gay Street and after a few minutes you’ll come to the Jane Austen Centre.
-At #40, it’s a tribute to the novelist who is often referred to as Bath’s most famous resident.
-(This is somewhat ironic since Austen had a great dislike for the city.)
+Turn right down Gay Street, and you’ll come to the Jane Austen Centre after a few minutes.
+At #40, it’s a tribute to the novelist often referred to as Bath’s most famous resident.
+(This is somewhat ironic since Austen intensely disliked the city.)
 Nevertheless, it’s a must-stop for many on a London to Bath day trip.

-Even if you’re not an Austin fan, it’s a fairly good and interesting little museum, not only providing a fair amount of information about Austen but also about the times in which she lived.
+Even if you’re not an Austin fan, it’s an excellent and fascinating little museum, providing a fair amount of information about Austen and the times in which she lived.
 And the Centre’s Regency Tea Room tempts many with Mrs. Bennet’s Lemon Drizzle Cake.

 If nothing else, take a selfie with the Greeter in his top hat out in front.